madrouard/bingoMaker/README.md

 It does need permission to send messages, read messages, attach files, and delete messages.

 Known issues: The bot will try to use pictures as part of the bingoBoard.
 While this doesn't crash it, the space itself will be left blank.

+Commands: !bingoBoard - creates and uploads a bingo board and then deletes itself 2 minutes later

+The bot in action: https://gfycat.com/courteousenlightenedchimneyswift